Competitive Program

 - Competitive teams participate in the Eastern Ontario Basketball Association (EOBA) League, as well as local and out-of-town tournaments throughout the season (usually at least 3 tournaments).

-- High-performance AAA+ teams would be expected to play in a top-level league (e.g. OBLX), with travel for their competition weekends.
+- High-performance ELITE/AAA+ (U12-U16) teams would be expected to play in a top-level league (e.g. OBL, CYBL, NCHC), with travel for their competition weekends.

 - All competitive teams are assigned two practices each week at facilities in Nepean (1.5 to 2 hours per practice).
-Some teams may look to add another weekly session, e.g. fitness/conditioning.
+Elite teams will add another weekly session, e.g. fitness/conditioning (CANAM Strength & Conditioning).

 - The competitive registration fee covers: